Way of Life Literature

 Trinity’s worship leader, Jason Cross, illustrates the danger of messing with contemporary music.
-It puts the church into association with treacherous spiritual waters filled with ancient and end-time heresies, as we have documented in The Transformational Power of Contemporary Praise Music and The Foreign Spirit of Contemporary Worship Music, which are available in DVD and eVideo formats from Way of Life -- www.wayoflife.org.
+It puts the church into association with treacherous spiritual waters filled with ancient and end-time heresies, as we have documented in The Transformational Power of Contemporary Praise Music and The Foreign Spirit of Contemporary Worship Music, which are available in DVD and eVideo formats from www.wayoflifeorg.

-Cross links to men and churches and organizations such as Mark Driscoll, Getty Music, Stuart Townend, Tim Hughes, Tommy Walker, Ed Stetzer Matt Redman, Saddleback Church, Willowcreek, The Brooklyn Tabernacle, Granger Community Church, and Ancient Future Worship.
+Trinity’s worship leader links to men, churches, and organizations such as Mark Driscoll, Getty Music, Stuart Townend, Tim Hughes, Tommy Walker, Ed Stetzer Matt Redman, Saddleback Church, Willowcreek, The Brooklyn Tabernacle, Granger Community Church, and Ancient Future Worship.

 We have dealt with the spiritual/doctrinal dangers represented by these in books such as The Directory of Contemporary Worship Musicians and What Is the Emerging Church?